LiliaFramework/Lilia/docs/docs/libraries/lia.keybind.md

 ## Overview

 The keybind library stores user-defined keyboard bindings.
-It is loaded **client side** and automatically loads any saved bindings from `data/lilia/keybinds/`.
-Press and release callbacks are dispatched through the `PlayerButtonDown` and `PlayerButtonUp` hooks.
-The library also adds a "Keybinds" page to the configuration menu via the `PopulateConfigurationButtons` hook so players can change their binds in game.
+It is loaded **client-side** and automatically loads any saved bindings from `data/lilia/keybinds/`.
+Press- and release-callbacks are dispatched through the `PlayerButtonDown` and `PlayerButtonUp` hooks.
+The library also adds a “Keybinds” page to the config menu via the `PopulateConfigurationButtons` hook so players can change their binds in-game.

-### Fields

-* **lia.keybind.stored** (table) – Mapping of keybind actions and their settings.

 ---